interstitialRedirectModalTitle

 As the sun set, a gull holds a shorebird egg in its beak.
 It stands in the middle of a wide, flat shell covered beach.

 Seasonal Technician Aylett Lipford diligently reviewed more than 1.9 million photos from 55 nest cameras, documenting events like gulls eating shorebird eggs, ghost crab interactions and a Peregrine Falcon eating a shorebird chick.
-The results of this project will inform our management of the barrier islands and will be incorporated into a guidance document for managers throughout the Atlantic Flyway.
+The results of this project have helped inform our management of the barrier islands.

 A Birder's Delight